Home

 Aim: To establish the normal standards for the CC in first year of life using MRI.

-Results: In the age group of less than 02 months, the width of genu, body, isthmus and splenium was 5 mm, 2 mm, 1.52 and 3.45 mm, respectively.
+Results: In the age group of less than two months, the width of genu, body, isthmus and splenium was 5 mm, 2 mm, 1.52 and 3.45 mm, respectively.
 The length of CC was 47.24 mm.
 As the age of children increased, there was increase in width of genu, body, splenium, isthmus and length of CC.
 At the age group of 11-12 months the width of genu, body, isthmus and splenium was 9.10 mm, 4.90 mm, 2.29 mm and 8.64 mm respectively.
 The length of CC was 60.57 mm.
-The study reveals that there is a progressive change in dimension of corpus callous with advancement of age.
+The study reveals that there is a progressive change in dimension of CC with advancement of age.

 Conclusion: There is a considerable change in the appearance of CC during infancy, knowledge of which is useful in differentiating between normal and abnormal brain.